ManBehindMooN/hazelcast-synchronized-task/README.md

 ## Hazelcast configuration
-It needs an valid (cluster) hazelcast configuration.
+It needs an valid (cluster) Hazelcast configuration.
 There are several ways (Java, XML, Cluster/Client, only Cluster etc.) to create a Hazelcast instance.
 Make yourself familiar with the Hazelcast principles.

 ### Hazelcast XML configuration (only cluster)